 Nanchong (南充)

 My mom prepared the transfer with my aunt without letting my grandma know.
 My grandma was very upset since she thought I was only going to visit my mom.
 My father came to pick me up, but my grandmother wanted to take the train with me halfway to Chengdu where my father worked.
 Then my father and I would travel by bus for two more days to my mom’s working place.
 I wanted to see my mom and dad, brother and sister, since I hardly saw them during those years.
 However, for me to leave my grandmother’s home and go to live with them; it was just impossible.
 I didn’t want to go and I felt that my grandma and I couldn’t be separated.
+My grandmother combed and braided my hair the last time; she had combed and braided my hair everyday before I went to school.
+Both my grandmother and I cried as we walked to the long distance bus station.
+I held my grandmother’s wrist, not letting my father take me away.
+I cried for hours on the bus until I fell asleep.

 We had to stay in a motel overnight.
 I was used to sleeping on my grandmother’s bed at night but that night I slept beside my father.
 My father’s beard stubble and loud snoring mixed into my nightmare.
 I dreamed that there was a big buffalo running at me.
 I was running away but the buffalo was getting closer.
 Finally, I cried out.
 My father held me and comforted me by saying, “There is nothing there.
 Dad is here.
 Nothing could hurt you.”
 He held me with his face touching mine, his beard pinching my face, so I pushed him away.